Ergodic properties of the Anzai skew-product for the noncommutative torus: introduction

 What the present work aims to do is study a natural generalisation of the Anzai skew-product to the noncommutative 2-torus $\ba_\a$, first introduced by Osaka and Phillips in \cite{OP} with a different name, so as to come up with a variety of novel quantum dynamical systems for which notable ergodic properties can be studied in full detail.

-Since $\ba_\a$ can also be described via the cross-product construction $C(\bt)\rtimes_{r_{\a}}\bz$ of $C(\bt)$ by the action of the dual group $\widehat{\bt}\sim\bz$ through all powers of the rotations $(r_\a f)(z)=f(e^{2\pi\imath\a}z)$ of the angle $2\pi\a$, the construction of the Anzai skew-product for the noncommutative 2-torus should be understood as a first nontrivial, possibly the simplest, generalisation of the classical Anzai skew-product which corresponds to dynamical systems involving merely the classical cartesian product $\bt\times\bt$.
+Since $\ba_\a$ can also be described via the crossed-product construction $C(\bt)\rtimes_{r_{\a}}\bz$ of $C(\bt)$ by the action of the dual group $\widehat{\bt}\sim\bz$ through all powers of the rotations $(r_\a f)(z)=f(e^{2\pi\imath\a}z)$ of the angle $2\pi\a$, the construction of the Anzai skew-product for the noncommutative 2-torus should be understood as a first nontrivial, possibly the simplest, generalisation of the classical Anzai skew-product which corresponds to dynamical systems involving merely the classical cartesian product $\bt\times\bt$.

 For the reader's convenience, the definition of a noncommutative Anzai skew-product is recalled in full detail in Section \ref{sec3}.
-Here we limit ourselves to saying that associated with an angle $\th$, such that $\th/2\pi$ is irrational, and a continuous function $f:\bt\rightarrow\bt$, there is an automorphism $\F_{\th,f}:\ba_\a\rightarrow\ba_\a$, which is defined on the unitary generators $U$, $V$ of $\mathbb{A}_\alpha$ by
+Here we limit ourselves to saying that, associated with an angle $\th$ and a continuous function $f:\bt\rightarrow\bt$, there is an automorphism $\F_{\th,f}:\ba_\a\rightarrow\ba_\a$, which is defined on the unitary generators $U$, $V$ of $\mathbb{A}_\alpha$ by

 The map $\F_{\th,f}$ is shown to be a $*$-automorphism of $\ba_\a$ leaving the canonical trace $\t$ invariant.
 We also note that, if $\a=0$ and thus $\ba_\a\sim\bt^2$, such definition coincides with the original one \cite{A}.